 “From finance, to HR, to marketing, to operations – everyone needs to be a good cyber steward.
 It’s really all hands on deck to make sure the entire organization is adhering to the right protocols, practicing good cyber hygiene, and understanding how their specific job plays into the cyber landscape, “ states Tim Brown, VP of Security at SolarWinds MSP.

 Cyber security starts with each individual user’s responsible behavior in cyber space.
-Understanding that each entity of the system is responsible for their actions because they influence all the other parts of the machine is just the first step towards making it a safe environment for both individuals and organizations.
+Understanding that each entity of the system is responsible for their actions because they influence all the other parts of the machine is just the first step toward making it a safe environment for both individuals and organizations.